 Amazon and Google both manufacture wired smart speakers designed for in-home use.
-Built-in voice assistants (Alexa and Google Assistant, respectively) allow you to control their devices hands-free.
-However, Amazon's more premium lineup includes support for their built-in Zigbee hub, which lets you control other smart home devices from their speakers, unlike Google.
+Built-in voice assistants (Alexa and Google Assistant) allow you to control their devices hands-free.
+However, unlike Google, Amazon's more premium lineup includes support for their built-in Zigbee hub, which lets you control other smart home devices from their speakers.

 Overall, Google makes wired-only smart speakers with lots of wireless connectivity options.
 They're compatible with other technologies in the Google ecosystem, including Google Assistant and Google Chromecast.
 Unlike other Bluetooth speakers on the market, they're for home use, and their wired-only design means they aren't suitable to bring with you on the go.
-However, since the Google Home Max was discontinued, the manufacturer currently has only two speakers on the market that don't come with built-in displays.
+However, since the Google Home Max was discontinued, the manufacturer has only two speakers on the market, both lacking the Max's built-in display.

 Like their competitors Amazon and Apple, Google's smart speaker lineup is limited to only a few products.